Donwulff/bio-tools/README.md

 ### genos_annotate.sh
 Genos Research provided exome VCF's have weird format which cointains NT=Not Targeted Regions and NC=No Call.
-This script is intended to merge thhe Genos Research VCF with the variants in dbSNP to fill in ref-calls.
+This script is intended to merge the Genos Research VCF with the variants in dbSNP to fill in ref-calls.
 Different bcftools have had different behavior for merging SNP's, so this needs to be tested.
 Two different merges are attempted, one for multiallelic and one for separate calls.
 After merging, output is annotated with CADD and MCAP pathogenity values.